ElReyDeLosGorditos/IT342-BituinDestinations/README.md

 **Course & Year:** BSIT - 3

 **Short Description:**
-I’m currently pursuing a **Bachelor of Science in Information Technology** at **Cebu Institute of Technology - University**.
-My focus is on **frontend development**, though I have experience with **backend development** as well.
-I’m always eager to learn new technologies, improve my skills, and work on projects with my team to grow as a developer.
+I am currently taking a Bachelor of Science in Information Technology at Cebu Institute of Technology - University.
+I enjoy working on frontend development but also have experience in backend development.
+I am currently working on my project for IT342 together with my other two team members.
+I am flexible and eager to learn new technologies.
+My goal is to continuously improve my coding skills, and I am looking forward to more projects and opportunities to enhance my knowledge and skills.

 🍀